szefo09/YgoProPatcher/README.md

 # YgoProPatcher
-YgoProPatcher that patches YGOPRO2 using YGOPRO Percy Links Beta files
+YgoProPatcher that patches YGOPRO2 using Internet

 HOW TO USE: https://www.youtube.com/watch?v=69gBuejnMl0